oslabs-beta/zoic/README.md

 ### Create a cache

-Initalize a new ZoicCache object, passing in your user defined options object.
-If no options object is passed, Zoic will set all proprties to their default values.
+Initalize a new `ZoicCache` object, passing in your user defined `options` object.
+If no `options` object is passed, `ZoicCache` will set all proprties to their default values.

-- cache: Sets cache eviction policy (Defaults to LRU).
+- `cache`: Sets cache eviction policy. - Default value: `'LRU'`
-- expire: Sets cache invalidation/expiration time for each entry (Defaults to 24 hours).
+- `expire`: Sets cache invalidation/expiration time for each entry.
+This can be set in human readable time, as a comma seperated string, denoting hours with value followed by `'h'`, minutes followed by `'m'`, and seconds followed by `'s'`.
+Alternatively, you may pass in the time as a `number` representing seconds. - Default value: `'24h'`
-- capacity: Sets the maximum number of entries (Defaults to no maximum).
+- `capacity`: Sets the maximum number of entries. - Default value: `Infinity`
-- respondOnHit: Determines if cache hits should be sent as an HTTP response immediately upon retrival.
-If this is set to false, the cached response data will be attached to Oak Context.state property, context.state.zoicResponse.
-It is recommended to leave this set to true, unless additonal processing on the response data is desired in the event of a cache hit (Defaults to true).
+- `respondOnHit`: Determines if cache hits should be sent as an HTTP response immediately upon retrival.
+If this is set to `false`, the cached response data will be attached to Oak `Context.state` property, `context.state.zoicResponse`.
+It is recommended to leave this set to `true`, unless additonal processing on the response data is desired in the event of a cache hit. - Default value: `true`

 Example: